Absences are a normal workplace situation that an employer may need to deal with. But what happens when it’s for longer than you’d expect?

 Before actioning your dismissal procedure, make sure you follow the right steps.
 That way, the employer’s decision will end the work relationship in a professional, respectful, and legally compliant manner.
 (And most importantly, avoid the negative impact of an unfair dismissal claim).

-Get expert advice on long-term sick leave with Peninsula
+Get expert employer support with long-term sick leave from Peninsula

 Every employer has a moral and legal obligation to any employee suffering from health conditions.
 If you take a proactive stance to promote employee welfare, you can also protect your business’s welfare at the same time.